 Another factor to take into consideration is whether the wall is load-bearing.
 If it is a load-bearing wall, you will need to shore it up so it doesn’t collapse while replacing the subfloor.
 You may also need to create a brace underneath the joists for extra support when removing and replacing the subfloor under a load-bearing wall.
 Since it is somewhat tedious, we recommend contacting a professional if the subfloor under a load-bearing wall is damaged.
 Also, the subfloor underneath a load-bearing wall is under consistent pressure.
 So, if you suspect it is damaged, you should check it out quickly to avoid further damage to your home’s structure.

 Although replacing a subfloor under a wall is not a simple process, it can be done if you have the expertise and follow the step-by-step process precisely.
 But, of course, having the right tools and materials handy is also crucial.
-And if you are unsure, do not hesitate to contact an expert before taking on a major project such as replacing subfloor under a wall.
+And if you are unsure, do not hesitate to contact an expert before taking on a major project such as replacing a subfloor under a wall.